Southwest flight issues continue at Wichita Dwight D. Eisenhower National Airport

 Wednesday was the second day in a row Southwest canceled 80% of its flights at Wichita Dwight D. Eisenhower National Airport (ICT), according to FlightAware.

-Some travelers said it was tough getting to the ICT, and now it’s a struggle to fly out.
+Some travelers said it was tough getting to Wichita, and now it’s a struggle to fly out.

 “It’s a hot mess,” said traveler Pamela Nystrom.